Anypoint Connector DevKit

 - provide advanced design-time functionality such as Mule DataSense support

-- support runtime attributes like connection pooling, instance pooling, and multi-tenancy (needed to run in CloudHub)
+- support runtime attributes like connection pooling and instance pooling

 - Developing DevKit Connector Tests

 - Installing and Testing Your Connector in Studio

 - Anypoint Connector Examples

 The Anypoint DevKit documentation assumes that you have a working knowledge of Mule, Anypoint Studio, and Java development in general.
 It also assumes you have explored some existing connectors and are familiar with how to use them.
 It also assumes that you have access to a sandbox environment for the target system or source, and documentation of the Web service it exposes.
 Though this documentation provides how-to information for tasks requiring Anypoint Studio, you ideally have some familiarity with Java development using Eclipse or IntelliJ, the Maven build manager, and basic Maven concepts.

 In addition to a general familiarity with the Java language, you specifically need to understand the use of Java annotations.
 Anypoint DevKit's functionality is exposed to connector developers through Java annotations that inject code into your connector classes.
 The injected code provides the interface between the connector and Mule that would otherwise require each connector developer to include extensive boilerplate code.
 This documentation explains each DevKit-specific annotation in context with examples.
 If you are not familiar with annotations in general, refer to a brief explanation of Java annotations.